heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         primary key id;

 We also create a dataset that we shall use to persist the tweets in AsterixDB.
-Next we make use of the create feed AQL statement to define our example data feed.
+Next we make use of the `create feed` AQL statement to define our example data feed.

 #####Using the "push_twitter" feed adapter#####
-The push_twitter adaptor requires setting up an application account with Twitter.
+The "push_twitter" adaptor requires setting up an application account with Twitter.
 To retrieve tweets, Twitter requires registering an application with Twitter.
 Registration involves providing a name and a brief description for the application.
 Each application has an associated OAuth authentication credential that includes OAuth keys and tokens.
 Accessing the
 Twitter API requires providing the following.
 1. Consumer Key (API Key)